xjmusic/xjmusic/README.md

 ./gradlew :gui:bootRun
 ```

-You should then see the JavaFX GUI start.
-In the field called "Input Template Key" type `slaps_lofi` and press the Start
+You should then see the JavaFX GUI open the main window.

-button.
-You should see logs appear in the GUI and then hear music playing after a few seconds.
-You can also try the
+Press the hamburger menu next to the last button to open the fabrication configuration pane.
+In the field called "Input Template Key" you'll see the default value `slaps_lofi` but you can also try the
-template keys `space_binaural` or `space_flow`
+values `space_binaural` or `space_flow`

 ## Architecture